xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 case None => println("That didn't work.")
 }
 ```
+Used to better handle the exception errors.
+Can be used to return some other value besides null, in this case, perhaps zero or some other meaningless number.
 ### File input and output operations and redirecting console output and handling Exceptions in Scala?
 ```Scala
 object Scala_practise extends App{